MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/install-dmt.md

 - Microsoft SQL Server machine that has Microsoft SQL 2012 Native Client installed.
 - The Microsoft SQL Server Integration Services (SSIS) service is installed and running on the machine where the DMT service will be installed.
 - SQL Server authentication must support both SQL authentication and Microsoft Windows authentication.
-- Access to database engines that follows the version guidance in the following table.
+- Microsoft Access database engines that follows the version guidance in the following table.

     |                                   | SQL Server 2008                 | SQL Server 2012 and later |
     |-----------------------------------|---------------------------------|---------------------------|